romanvm/django-tinymce4-lite/docs/configuration.rst

       'height': 360,
   }

+.. note:: TinyMCE configuration is defined as a Python :class:`dict`.
+  The :class:`dict` configuration is translated to TinyMCE JSON configuration according to :class:`json.JSONEncoder` rules.

 ``TINYMCE_SPELLCHECKER`` -- enables spellchecker function for TinyMCE.
 For the default configuration it also adds a spellcheck button to TinyMCE toolbar.
 Default: ``False``.